bitshares/bitshares-ui/help/en/dex/shorting.md

  * *settlement price*: The price for 1 BTS as it is traded on external exchanges.
  * *maintenance collateral ratio* (MCR): A ratio defined by the witnesses as minimum required collateral ratio
  * *maximum short squeeze ratio* (MSQR): A ratio defined by the witnesses as to how far shorts are protected against short squeezes
- * *short squeeze protection* (SQP): Determines the price below which orders get margin called
+ * *short squeeze protection* (SQP): Defines the most that a margin position will ever be forced to pay to cover
  * *call price* (CP): The price at which short/borrow positions are margin called

 ### Margin Call